uclaml/SPIN/README.md

 - `--batch_size`: per device batch size
     - default: 16
 - `--data_frac`: break data into fractions for generations across server.
     - `--frac_len`: length of the data fraction.
 Default is 0 which uses the entire dataset for generation.
-Set `frac_len` to a positive number to generate only for a fraction of data.
+Set `frac_len` to a positive number to generate only for a fraction of data. __Note__: we recommend using a smaller frac_len (e.g. 800) to generate data by small batches to avoid unexpected crashes as data generation can be very time-consuming.
     - Setting `data_frac` to be 0, 1, 2... to generate for different fractions of length `frac_len`.
     - Note: maintain the same frac length when doing generation using data_frac.
 It's recommended to set a smaller `frac_len` to 800.
 - `--split`: choose the split for data generation